 Often a combination of generator commands and filters can be used together to optimize MC sample production.
 Try to avoid relying too heavily on filters with very low efficiencies.
 This can be unnecessarily expensive in CPU hours when a less computationally expensive solution exists.

 In this tutorial, you will be using a suboptimal combination of generator commands and filters to be able to easily see how to use filters.
-In an analysis scenario, the dielectron and dimuon final states would be created as separate samples using generator commands and no filter would be used.
+In an analysis scenario, the dielectron and dimuon final states could be created as separate samples using generator commands, in which case no filter would be needed.

 The existing filters provide significant coverage of the possible use-cases that you might encounter.
 It may take some clever combination of filters to get your desired outcome.
 If there is no way to use the existing filters to produce your final state with a reasonably high efficiency, you can create a new filter following the examples of the existing filters.